 2nd generation (GM D2XX) | 2018-Present |

 Why bother with generations?
 Simple – they’re game-changers.
-Each new generation often brings major upgrades in technology, safety, and performance.
+Each new generation often brings substantial improvements in technology, safety, and performance.
 Knowing these shifts can be the difference between driving off in your dream SUV and ending up with a model that’s stuck in the past.

 Table of ContentsShow